 For some investors, this may be a good thing and prevent them from making emotional investment decisions.
 For other investors who see an emerging opportunity in the market, they will not be able to potentially profit if they are invested in an index fund.

-When you invest in an index fund, you are giving up control of your portfolio and giving all the control to the index itself.
+When you invest in an index fund, you give up control of your portfolio and give all the control to the index itself.
 Your portfolio is virtually built by the index managers themselves.
 They are the ones who decide which companies to include in the index.

 Index funds allow you to diversify your investments.
-However, some portfolio managers believe they can achieve the same amount of diversification with a fewer amount of stocks.
+However, some portfolio managers believe they can achieve the same amount of diversification with a fewer number of stocks.
 These managers typically buy 20, 30, or 40 companies within different sectors and attempt to beat the return of the indexes.
 Many managers attempt to do this while maintaining broad portfolio diversification.

 Another risk when investing in index funds is the misunderstanding of portfolio diversification.
 An investor who invests their entire portfolio in an index fund within a specific sector would not be considered diversified.

 It is important that you understand the risks involved with a single stock before you commit capital to such a volatile investment.
 If you are a more passive investor and want to protect yourself from self-harm or from choosing bad investments, then index funds may be a great option for you.

 If you want to learn more about investing in individual stocks, here is our beginner's guide.